Mexican families protest at hospital hit by coronavirus

 Another video from Friday showed upset family members who had apparently forced their way into the hospital.
 They shouted in a crowded hallway in a confrontation with police, demanding news of their relatives.

+Fernanda Garcia, 48, said she saw the group become upset after hospital staff said they would not be releasing patient information.
+“The family members became angry because many had been here for days without news of their relatives.”

+Her husband died at the hospital on Friday evening after being admitted with respiratory problems, and his body has since been delivered to the family, she said.

 Ecatepec, a working class city of more than 1.7 million inhabitants outside Mexico City, has registered 407 confirmed cases of the coronavirus and 28 deaths, according to data from Mexico’s health ministry.

-It is among the Mexican municipalities worst affected by the coronavirus.
+It is among the Mexican municipalities worst affected by the virus, which initially hit the more affluent parts of Latin America but is now spreading in poor neighborhoods.

 State of Mexico authorities said in a statement that the Las Americas hospital, which is run by the state health ministry, would try to hasten the delivery of bodies to families.